sivareddyit/qubership-envgene/docs/envgene-objects.md

 # Mandatory
 # The name of the Parameter Set
 # Used to reference the Parameter Set in templates
-# Must match the Parameter Set file name
+# Must match the Parameter Set filename
 name: "parameter-set-name"
 # Mandatory
 # Key-value pairs of parameters